 There are a number of dissolved solids (TDS) that can make your tap water appear to taste bitter or metallic, but few of them are harmful to your health at typical concentrations.
 A Culligan® Reverse Osmosis Filter can remove 99% of impurities from your water supply.

-My water tastes like my Orange County public swimming pool
+My water tastes like the Orange County Area public swimming pool

 Because chlorine is used in the municipal water treatment process, mainly because it is the most cheap and effective option.
 Most concentrations of chlorine in tap water are not harmful to humans, but the taste and smell can be a turnoff.